terales/blackbird-docs/src/content/docs/apps/Jira.mdx

 - **Get custom multiselect field values** gets the selected values of a multiple choice select list custom field for a specific issue.
 - **Get custom number field value** gets the value of a custom number field
 - **Set custom number field value** sets the value of a custom number field
+- **Get custom multiselect field value** gets the value of a custom multiselect field
+- **Set custom multiselect field value** sets the value of a custom multiselect field

 ### User Actions